TUDelftNAS/Delftvisor/design/design.md

 The echo requests

 ### Topology discovery packets
-The topology discovery packets are as tiny as possible packets with a pbb-tag.
+The topology discovery packets are as tiny as possible packets with a vlan-tag.
 Periodically over every port is a packet send with slice 255, the switch bits set to the switch it originates from and the port bits set to the port it originates from.
 When this packet is received by a switch is it send to the controller so the controller can defer that a link exists.